gyzerok/adrenaline/README.md

 ### `container({ variables, queries })(Component)`

   - `variables`: This is a pure function of `props` which results in variables to send to GraphQL endpoint with Component's queries.
-  - `queries`: This should be a function that returns queries which should be used to request data from GraphQL endpoint.
-Object key becomes aliases for query result.
+  - `query`: This should be a query which should be used to request data from GraphQL endpoint.

 ```javascript